dustin10/kaftui/README.md

 would cause only partitions `0` and `2` to be assigned to the Kafka consumer.
 * `--schema-registry-url` - URL of the Schema Registry that should be used to deserialzie and validate records from the Kafka topic.
+* `--schema-registry-bearer-token` - Bearer authentication token used to connect to the the Schema Registry.
+* `--schema-registry-user` - Basic authentication user used to connect to the the Schema Registry.
+* `--schema-registry-pass` - Basic authentication password used to connect to the the Schema Registry.
 * `--format` - Specifies the format of the data contained in the Kafka topic.
 By default the data is assumed to be in no special format and no special handling will be applied to it when displayed.
 Valid values: `json`, `avro`.
 If `avro` is specified, then the `--schema-registry-url` argument is required.